The NZ Down Syndrome Association is a family/whanau driven organization.

 If you have would like to share your achievements on this website please contact email@example.com, we would love to hear from you.

 The Patron of the New Zealand Down Syndrome Association is Lt Gen The Rt Hon Sir Jerry Mateparae, Governor-General of New Zealand.

-Down Syndrome International presents the Global Video Event "Let Us In - I Want To Work!" in partnership with 62 countries for World Down Syndrome Day 2013.
-Please watch this video and help us create a single global voice for advocating for the rights, inclusion and wellbeing of people with Down syndrome on 21 March.
+Down Syndrome International presents the Global Video Event: "Let Us In - I Want Access To Healthcare!"
+In partnership with 50 countries for World Down Syndrome Day 2014, please watch this video and help create a single global voice for advocating for the rights, inclusion and wellbeing of people with Down syndrome on Friday 21 March.

 Would you like to become a NZDSA Member?
 Becoming a member entitles you to receive the quarterly NZDSA Journal, resources and self-advocates have the opportunity to attend camps.
 For more information or to become a member email Linda at firstname.lastname@example.org or phone 0800 NZDSAI (0800 693 724) or download and complete the NZDSA Membership Form here and return to NZDSA, P O Box 4142, Auckland.
 If you have previously been a member of NZDSA, please complete this form.

 The NZDSA would like to update our membership database.
 Please download the 'NZDSA Membership Details' form, complete all fields and return by post to NZDSA, P O Box 4142, Shortland St, Auckland 1140, fax (03) 360 2868 or email email@example.com.
 Thank you!

 NZDSA Facebook Page

 You can "like" the NZDSA on Facebook https://www.facebook.com/pages/New-Zealand-Down-Syndrome-Association/115931619947?ref=ts